andrrrei/DSIN/README.md

 Tasks that we solved:
 - Database synchronization.
 We work with more than 200 students, so it is important for us to correctly maintain a database with a lot of information about them.
 Every mistake costs people real money, so we decided to minimize them by building an algorithm for automatic work with the database.
 We have 3 of them:<br />
    1) The database of answers to google-form that students fill out and apply for admission<br />
-   2) A database with all students with their current data and documents<br />
+   2) The database with all students with their current data and documents<br />
-   3) A similar database maintained by the MSU Trade Union Committee<br />
+   3) The similar database maintained by the MSU Trade Union Committee<br />

    The algorithm of interaction between databases: after checking the documents by the project members, if they are accepted, the data is received or updated from table 1 to table 2.<br />
 In addition, to avoid mistakes on the part of our team or the MSU Trade Union Committee, we regularly check tables 2 and 3 and identify discrepancies.<br />